DO Draconis/YY Draconis: Properties

 In 1991, M. Mateo and associates found an orbital period of with a semimajor axis of 1.35±0.15 Solar radius for this binary system.
 DO Dra consists of a compact white dwarf primary being orbited by a red dwarf stellar companion.
 The red dwarf has filled its Roche lobe and is losing mass, which is being accreted by the white dwarf.
 Because of the close orbit, the red dwarf is rotating rapidly and is expected to be magnetically active.
 However, the majority of the ionized calcium emission lines originate from irradiation of the red dwarf by soft X-rays coming from the primary.

 This system was identified as a DQ Herculis variable by J. Patterson and associates in 1994 – also known as an intermediate polar.
 This indicates the white dwarf has a sufficiently strong magnetic field to channel the flow of gas from an orbiting accretion disk onto its magnetic poles.
 The shock from this accretion is producing the X-ray flux.
 A 1997 study based on observations with the Hubble Space Telescope found a rotation period of 529.31±0.02 seconds for the white dwarf.

+Analysis of the ASCA archival data of YY Dra showed periodicities at 264.9±0.9 seconds and 529.3±3.5 seconds in the X-ray power spectrum and the modulation depth of the pulse profiles increases with increasing energy.
+The same study, also concluded that the X-ray spectrum of YY Dra can be represented by a single or two-temperature model of VMEKAL/MEKAL or thermal bremsstrahlung.

 This spin rate is producing coherent pulsations that are detectable in both the visual and X-ray spectrum.
 The magnetic poles reach effective temperatures of 220,000 K in the accretion region, compared to 21,500 K for the remainder of the white dwarf surface.